noahp/gnu-make-tips/slides.md

 - You can specify another file with the `-f/--file` arg: `make -f foo.mk`

-- You can specify any number of *goals* by listing them as positional arguments:
+- You can set any number of *goals* by listing them as positional arguments:

   ```bash
   # typical goals